Memecoin: tokens driven by community and culture

 When the Joke Becomes the Market

 A memecoin is a cryptocurrency whose primary appeal is cultural rather than technical.
-There is no roadmap, no protocol innovation, often no real product—just a community, a joke, a mascot, and a token tradable on a DEX.
+There is no roadmap, no protocol innovation, often no real product—just a community, a joke, a mascot, and a token tradable on a decentralized exchange (DEX).
 Dogecoin launched the category in 2013, Shiba Inu followed in 2020, and waves of frog, dog, and meme-themed coins have continued ever since.

 Despite the absurdity, the category has produced some of the wildest returns in crypto—and some of the most spectacular losses.
 Memecoins rally on narrative, social media virality, celebrity endorsements, and pure reflexivity: the price goes up because people see it going up.
 Once the attention shifts elsewhere, the asset usually retraces violently.
 The lifespan of most memecoins is measured in days or weeks.